 At the First Glance

 This website’s information is NOT New Age.
 Nor is it religious.
-My book titled Eternal Humans and the Finite Gods provides balanced and substantial information about Judeo-Christianity (with ample Bible passages), similar religions, New Age beliefs, and exopolitics.
-I work to determine how otherworldly information is scientifically and realistically valid.
-My new book, Proposing a “New” Cosmology Beyond Death Science, delves deeper into physical cosmology paradigms for people wanting a science-based focus.
+My large book titled Eternal Humans and the Finite Gods provides balanced and substantial information about Judeo-Christianity (with ample Bible passages), similar religions, New Age beliefs, and exopolitics.
+I work to determine whether otherworldly information is scientifically and realistically valid.
+My second book, Proposing a “New” Cosmology Beyond Death Science, delves more deeply into physical cosmology paradigms for people wanting a science-based focus.
 I push many boundaries, so please do not be quick to judge my work that you do not yet understand.
 Some of what I reveal is brand new to the public.

-This book significantly expounds upon chapter 6 in Eternal Humans and the Finite Gods to provide a succinct and clear presentation of cosmological paradigms.
+This book significantly expounds upon chapter 6 in the second edition of Eternal Humans and the Finite Gods to provide a succinct and clear presentation of cosmological paradigms.
+Most of its information is included in the third edition, but it is a complete book tailored to the scientific community and skeptical public.
 Its 92 page size makes it easy to disseminate and discuss among peers.

 Please go to the Orders page to purchase a softcover book.